marczz/mzlinux_pages/network/social_networks.md

 -   [IEE: How To Opt Out of Receiving Facebook Ads Based on Your Real-Life Shopping Activity ](https://www.eff.org/deeplinks/2013/02/howto-opt-out-databrokers-showing-your-targeted-advertisements-facebook)
+-   [Maskbook](https://maskbook.com/) encrypt your post on Facebook, you can choose who can decrypt.

 If you truly need to use FaceBook messenger you can do it via an xmpp client with Facebook support like